roycanales17/Eloquent-Class/README.md

 ### YOU WILL NEED TO CHANGE THE LOGIC OF THE FUNCTION BELOW

-`Illuminate\Databases\DB::run()` - We suggest you to create your own class that runs the query with the action provided in the `Return Data list`.# Eloquent-Class
+`Illuminate\Databases\DB::run()` - We suggest you to create your own class that runs the query with the action provided in the `Return Data list`.